hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     --version
 >
 >     The service version.
 Use this to disambiguate between multiple
 >     versions of the same vendor/type.
-This is an Application Lifecycle Service 3 specific
->     option.
 >
 >     -n
 >